

 Learning and teaching Internal course accreditation

-Flinders University is a registered higher education provider under the Tertiary Education Quality and Standards Agency Act 2011 and is authorised to self-accredit all course offerings that lead to a higher education qualification.
+Flinders University is registered in the provider category of Australian University under the Tertiary Education Quality and Standards Agency Act 2011, and as a self-accrediting provider, is authorised to accredit its own courses of study leading to the award of a higher education qualification.

 Quick links

- Educational quality context  Your guide to internal accreditation  Schedule  FAQs  Educational Quality Framework  Award Courses Policy  Award Course Improvement and Accreditation Procedures
+ Educational Quality Framework  Award Courses Policy  Award Course Improvement and Accreditation Procedures  ICA Training and Induction Module on FLO

 Internal course accreditation is governed by the Award Courses Policy and supported by the Award Course Improvement and Accreditation Procedures.